sassybunsthebun/SassyBuns/content/blog/commissionopening.md

 title: Commission opening
 ---

-The next commission opening is uncertain, but will be earliest late December or beginning of January.
-More information will come soon!
+The next commission opening is uncertain.
+Contact me privately if you want a commission or need help finding a Norwegian/Scandinavian maker.